veryshiny/Deduper-veryshiny/Pseudocode.md

 QNAME (SAM col 1)

-PCR duplicates are identified by being present on the same position on the same chromosome AND having the same UMI, which is an index randomly inserted during library prep.
-The UMI is a way to tell whether the read was actually a technical replicate or a biological one, with more reassurance.
-If the reads mapped to same positions but they do not have the same UMIs, they could be biological replicates and indicate actual increase in gene expression.
+PCR duplicates are identified by being present on the same position on the same strand of the same chromosome AND having the same UMI, which is an random index inserted during library prep.
+The UMI is a way to tell whether the read was actually a technical replicate or a biological one with more confidence.
+If the reads mapped to same positions but they do not have the same UMIs, they could be biological replicates and indicate actual increase in gene expression and should be kept as they are not PCR duplicates.

-Duplicates are good during alignment as it increases coverage of particular regions.
-This is why its more important to remove it after aligning, also removing them during alignment could be very time and memory consuming as there would need to be 1-1 comparisions of millions of reads.
+These PCR duplicates are artefacts of random extra amplification of certain reads during library prep.
+Duplicates during alignment only increase coverage of particular regions and during mapping also doesn't have much of an effect.
+For downstream analyses they might cause problems while doing transcript abundance analysis while looking for genes with higher or lower expression.
+This is why its more important to remove it after aligning and mapping to gene positions.
+Removing them during alignment or mapping to genes could be very time and memory consuming as there would need to be 1-1 comparisions of millions of reads.
+Going through them after they are mapped to gene positions in SAM/BAM files is hence the best course of action.

 Clipping can help improve the quality of alignments by focusing on the high-confidence, well-aligned portions of the reads and discarding or ignoring the low-quality or non-aligning parts.
 Soft clipping retains the unaligned portions of the read in the alignment file but does not use them in the actual alignment.
 This means that the unaligned bases are not considered when calculating alignment scores or making downstream analyses.
-This is accounted for in the CIGAR string indicated by an S. We need to make sure that the actual positions of 2 reads with the same UMI, same chromosome and same strand have the same position by accounting for the CIGAR value as well if there is soft clipping.
+The number of soft-clipped bases are accounted for in the CIGAR string of the SAM file indicated by a number followed by an S. We need to make sure that the actual positions of 2 reads with the same UMI, same chromosome and same strand have the same position by accounting for the CIGAR value as well if there is soft clipping.
+This helps us to further identify PCR duplicates.

-These PCR duplicates are artefacts of random extra amplification of certain reads during library prep.
-For downstream analyses they might cause problems while doing transcript abundance analysis while looking for genes with higher or lower expression.

 # **Examples:** :circus_tent:

-Formatted sorted test input sam file
+Formatted sorted test [input sam file]

-Formatted sorted expected output sam file
+Formatted sorted expected [output sam file]

 ### ***Case 1*** : **2 reads are not duplicates (are on different chromosomes)**